Miami Today quotes Mason Williams Road Tax Reform

 Ms. Byington said she urges clients to consider several factors, including selection of tax entity type, methods of accounting, deductions, writing off fixed asset additions, charitable contributions, compensation and benefits (new limits on deductions will increase the cost of many fringe benefits), benefit plans and their design, international business structuring, estate and gift tax planning, and consideration of how states will conform to the federal changes.

-"The tax reform legislation is still a moving target," said Mason Williams, managing director and chief investment officer at Coral Gables Trust, via email.
+"The tax reform legislation is still a moving target," said Mason Williams, chief investment officer at Coral Gables Trust, via email.
 "Odds are the legislation will get passed before end of 2017, but the reconciliation process will ultimately determine the actual law.
 The House and Senate agree on a lot of items, so the final version probably won't contain too many surprises from what we have heard thus far."

 "The Republican agenda is riding on the success of this tax package and markets are positioned heavily for a market-friendly outcome.
 Tax treatment of capital gains and dividends will largely remain the same," he said.
 "Being tax-efficient by offsetting capital gains with capital losses still will hold true next year and beyond.
 There could be some potential changes to investment strategy regarding municipal bonds for non-Florida residents.
 There could be a surge in demand for our clients in states like New York, California and New Jersey if the deductibility of state tax goes away."